NOAA Head: 'No One's Job Is Under Threat' Over Trump's Disputed Tweets About Alabama

 "Up until Advisory 29, the risk to the Gulf states exceeded that in North Carolina," Jacobs said.
 "But as everyone in this room knows, forecast models change."

-Jacobs did not mention that the National Hurricane Center issued Advisory 29 on Hurricane Dorian around 11 a.m.
+Jacobs did not mention that the National Hurricane Center issued Advisory 29 around 11 a.m.
 ET on Saturday, Aug.
-31 — some 24 hours before President Trump said via Twitter, "In addition to Florida - South Carolina, North Carolina, Georgia, and Alabama, will most likely be hit (much) harder than anticipated.
+31 — some 24 hours before President Trump said this via Twitter: "In addition to Florida — South Carolina, North Carolina, Georgia, and Alabama, will most likely be hit (much) harder than anticipated.
 Looking like one of the largest hurricanes ever.
 Already category 5."

-The president's dire warning set off alarm bells along the Gulf Coast, where residents scrambled to find information about the new threat posed by Dorian.
+The president's warning set off alarm bells along the Gulf Coast, where residents scrambled to find information about the threat posed by Dorian.
 At the NWS office in Birmingham, calls began to pour in.

 "People were actually frightened," Laws said.
 "I mean, they were wanting to cancel surgeries, and they were wanting to go pick up elderly parents at the coastline because they were generally scared."